TheodoreDeath/theodoredeath/README.md

 Frontend developer specializing in **TypeScript, Node.js, and Vue**.
 Focused on building modern interfaces, scalable frontend architecture, and interactive UI systems.

-Currently working on **GTA V server development** and creating modifications for **SAMP** and **GTA V**, including game interfaces, HUD systems, dashboards, and internal tools with a focus on performance and user experience.
+Currently exploring **GTA V server development** and creating custom modifications for **SAMP** and **GTA V**.
+Occasionally working on personal systems, interfaces, HUD elements, and tools related to multiplayer game development.

 Also interested in network infrastructure, server administration, information security, virtualization, and distributed systems.